My Experience with the ENHULK 58V String Trimmer

 Well my imagination was correct.
 This Kobalt dethatching attachment was definitely awkward haha.
 I could see this attachment being awesome for small areas but would go crazy if I did this all across my lawn.

-The Kobalt 24V MAX battery system has tons of tools
+The Kobalt 24V MAX system has tons of tools

 One thing you need to be careful about before buying this kobalt string trimmer is the difference between 24V and 24V MAX.
 In many battery lines, these two are surprisingly and unfortunately INCOMPATIBLE.